PowerShell/DscResources/DscResource.Template/TEMPLATE_README.md

 ### 2018-09-25

-- The example template was missing a closing brace.
+- The example template was missing a closing brace, and the comment-based help was indented wrong.

 ### 2018-09-22